jackwasey/icd/README.md

     processing of ICD codes
 -   all internal ICD and comorbidity data is extracted directly from public data or code, allowing end-to-end reproducibility
+-   used, tested and benchmarked against other comorbidity calculators on hardware from laptops to big servers

 Install
 -------